jhare113/running_predictor/running_predictor.md

 app](https://github.com/jamesphare/running_predictor/blob/master/running_predictor/app.R).
 For now, this app is very simple.
-The user simply enters the length of the race in either kilometers or miles and the distance I’ve trained in the preceding twelve weeks, and the app returns a predicted race time.
+The user simply enters the length of the race in either kilometers or miles and the distance I’ve trained in the preceding twelve weeks, and the app returns a predicted race time and pace.

 The next steps are to enable the app to communicate uncertainty by adding (and perhaps visualizing) confidence intervals.